Malala becomes lightning rod for anger over neglect of her hometown

 Since her shooting, she has written a book, addressed the United Nations and won a slew of prizes, culminating in the Nobel peace prize on Friday, which she shared with an Indian child rights activist.

-The world's singular focus on 17-year-old Malala to the exclusion of other victims has fueled ugly rumors that she was a CIA agent or that her family planned her shooting so they could benefit.
+The world's singular focus on 17-year-old Malala to the exclusion of other victims has fuelled ugly rumours that she was a CIA agent or that her family planned her shooting so they could benefit.

 "The idea that Malala is an agent or that her father planned her shooting or other such things, they are entrenched in people's mind because of a reason," said science teacher Gul Makai.
 "She got everything and Swat got nothing."